$932,500 Settlement for Spine Injury in Dallas Car Crash

 For example, if multiple persons are injured in a car accident and available liability policy limits are unknown going through Workers’ Comp might be advantageous.
 In this particular case our client wanted to make sure he was treated by medical professionals that had his – as opposed to his employer’s – best interests at heart.

 Remember: If you are injured on the job, you need to quickly determine whether your employer offers Workers’ Compensation benefits.
 Your employer’s status as a subscriber or non-subscriber will greatly impact your legal rights.
-If your employer is a subscriber you will want to visit with a Dallas personal injury law firm, in the event the accident was caused by a third-party, so that you can determine the best way to approach your individual case.
+If your employer is a subscriber you will want to visit with a personal injury lawyer in Dallas, in the event the accident was caused by a third-party, so that you can determine the best way to approach your individual case.

 Our client was experiencing low back pain radiating down his left leg into his left foot.
 An MRI of his lumbar spine was ordered and revealed a lumbar disc herniation and annular fissure at L5-S1.
 He underwent several injections but the relief they provided was only temporary.
 He was recommended for spine surgery.